 News – July 2019

 The U3A Natural History Group held the last of its monthly meetings at the Abbey Lane Bowls Club in July.
-When it reconvenes in September it will be at Noakes Grove Nature Reserve in Sewards End.
+When it reconvenes it will be at Noakes Grove Nature Reserve in Sewards End.

 Noakes Grove has several advantages: